 Reuse of Stormwater in Arid or Humid Climates: It’s All the Same, Right?
 Not Really

 Stormwater harvesting and use/reuse is fast emerging as a go-to management technique.
-All over North America, we are rediscovering the age-old value of catching rainwater for later use.
+All over North America, it seems, we are rediscovering the age-old value of catching rainwater for later use.

-This is a more integrated paradigm for water, rather than the unsustainable “waste product” approach that prevails.
-The silos in between water sectors, such as supply, wastewater, stormwater, are beginning to crack, but having the right tools to analyze and implement integrated systems is still missing for those silos to fully crumble.
+This is a more integrated paradigm for water than the unsustainable “waste product” approach that prevails.
+The silos between water sectors, such as supply, wastewater and stormwater, are beginning to crack — but we need to have the right tools to analyze and implement integrated systems before those silos will fully crumble.

-Along with issues like water quality standards, the need for appropriate design tools and calculators is still evolving.
-Design tools were evaluated and recommendations provided as part of the MN Manual update.
-Experience with various tools has demonstrated that a water budget-based model is needed to for planning, design, and regulatory verification.
+As part of Minnesota’s manual update, various design tools were evaluated and recommendations provided.
+Experience with different tools has demonstrated that a water budget-based model is needed to for planning, design, and regulatory verification.

-Examples of stormwater reuse projects in different settings and using different tools will illustrate the benefits and potential pitfalls of applying tools in the wrong setting.
-In more water-rich areas, where stormwater volume control is a driving goal, models developed for the arid southwest, that emphasize hoarding the water, are not necessarily cross-compatible.
+In this presentation, examples of stormwater reuse projects will illustrate the importance of applying the right tools in the right setting.
+In more water-rich areas, where stormwater volume control is a driving goal, models developed for the arid southwest — which emphasize hoarding the water — are not necessarily cross-compatible.

-1. Learn the drivers why stormwater harvest and use is a fast growing management technique.
+1. Learn why stormwater harvest and use is a fast-growing management technique

-2. Understand that various reuse tools exist and their different objectives.
+2. Understand the various reuse tools that exist and their different objectives

 ABOUT THE PRESENTER